megasqrt/milanex/readme.md

 fontawesome(included) <-- All rights reserved
-userCake(Heavily Modified) <--All Rights reserved mysqli.class.php <--Jesse boyer, all rights reserved(jream.net)
+userCake(Heavily Modified) <--All Rights reserved mysqli.class.php <--Jesse boyer, all rights reserved(jream.net) csrf-magic <-- all rights reserved

 Demo(live trading site)->https://openex.pw

 known issues:

-chat scroll doesn't always work. trading fee's sometimes don't refund on cancelled trades. ajax resources cause high load. you will need an expensive server if you plan on serving many users at all. site config page isn't functional. you will have to change the settings in the db. api key generation can cause extreme load on small servers. session timeout results in chat still showing the text box, but users can't submit a message withdrawal system is only semi automated. administrator's must confirm them in the withdrawal queue page
+unable to scroll up in chat. will fix in a later release. trade engine is closed source and not included unless purchased ajax resources cause high load. withdrawal system is only semi automated.

 other information: